Skip to main content

 He is probably the most widely known in the media lately.
 The current Lens boss is still 31 years old but has already experienced taking charge of Ligue 1’s Reims for two seasons from 2022 to 2024.
 The Belgian-English boss has been an interim manager in Belgian sides Lierse and Beerschot before moving to France.

 Will Still became the media sensation when he was appointed as a head coach in Reims following the five-match unbeaten streak in the 2022/23 campaign at the age of 30 without even having a UEFA Pro License degree, which led to the fine for some matches his team had to pay for leaving him in charge.
 The gaffer, who has been inspired by EA’s Football Manager game, was even able to lead his team to stay undefeated in the following 12 games, a new record in the French top division.
-Yet, I still could not guide them to finish higher than 11th in both seasons.
+Yet, he still could not guide them to finish higher than 11th in both seasons.
 He left on mutual consent and was named Lens boss last summer to replace Franck Haise.

 Ruben Armorim (Portugal)